AustrianTradingMachine/xwrpr/README.md

    * ```streamTrades()```
    * ```streamTradeStatus()```

-The return will be a dictionary, containing the following elements:
+The return value will be a dictionary, containing the following elements:
    * ```df``` (pandas.DataFrame): The DataFrame to store the streamed data.
    * ```lock``` (threading.Lock): A lock object for synchronization of DataFrame Access.
    * ```thread``` (Thread): Starting the Thread will terminate the stream

 * The header of the dataframe will contain all keys of the "data" key of the JSON response file.
-* The streamed values will be in the row of the dataframe.
+* The streamed values will be in the row of the DataFrame.
+Tje Dataframe will be dynamically updated by XTBpy and has a maximum of 1000 rows.
+Older values will be deleted from the DataFrame.
+The newest values can bev found at the bottom row.
+* Please see the example beliw to find out how to access the values in the DataFrame.
 * You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)
 * The Pandas DataFrame documentation can be found here: [Pandas](https://pandas.pydata.org/)